areynold/accessibility-for-project-managers/PITCHME.md

 ### Functional Takeaways

-* Some specs and support defined by language, wcag, tools
+Some specs and support defined by WCAG, language, tools

+---

-* Big gap between meeting minimum functional requirements and meeting user expectations
+Big gap between meeting minimum functional requirements and meeting user expectations

 * e.g., Don't map ctrl+c to close window.
 * Assistive technologies have their own conventions

+---

-* At some point, accessibility becomes usability
+At some point, accessibility becomes usability

-    * "Functional accessibility" concept
+* "Functional accessibility"
 * Accessibility/usability split makes a good threshold for minimum viable product

+--

-* Users are not monolithic--no substitute for user testing
+No substitute for user testing

+Users are not monolithic.
-    * Users have their own preferences, which may not be obvious to users without disabilities
+Users have their own preferences, which may not be obvious to users without disabilities

 ---